emilygv/emilyvernon.com/_casestudies/clinique.md

 title="Brochures and trade show prep" content="Evolved the B2C design language into a credible B2B system, preserving brand personality." %}
 {% endcomment %}

+{% include blockquote.html
+content="The Clinique Laboratories retail concept juxtaposes our brand’s DNA with a fresh new look for our in-store experiences...It’s an expression of Clinique for the future." reference="Ingrid Montoya - VP Global Retail Design at Clinique"
+%}

 ## Outcome